NolanEmery/Week-10-Tales-for-Tablets/README.md

 Expand It:

+How did you rework the storybook to add stronger visual feedback and animation?
 Add drawing to page 2.
 Interactivity to get to next slide (for example, tap rocket).
 Rocket triggers a screen shake.
 Make the slide take up the full page.